Realized volatility and parametric estimation of Heston SDEs

 \subsection{Parameter estimation under indirect observability}

-Moments estimators approach considered in this paper falls formally within the generic \emph{Indirect Observability} framework we introduced in \cite{azreti15}.
+The Moments Estimators approach considered in this paper falls formally within the generic \emph{Indirect Observability} framework we introduced in \cite{azreti15}.
 In this framework, we analyze the \emph{observable} processes $Y_t^\eps $ which, as $\eps \to 0$, converge in $L^4$ to an \emph{unobservable} processes $X_t$ parametrized by a vector $\btheta$.
 In particular, in \cite{azreti15}, after selecting a number of observables $N(\eps)$ and a sub-sampling rate $\Delta(\eps)$, the \emph{observable estimators} $\hat{\btheta}(\eps)$ of $\btheta$ are constructed as smooth functions of the empirical mean and a finite set of empirical lagged covariances of the observables $Y_{n \Delta(\eps)} ^\eps , 1 \leq n \leq N(\eps)$.
-Under a broadly applicable set of \emph{Indirect Observability Hypotheses}, which however require $X_t$ to be weakly stationary, we demonstrated in \cite{azreti15} that one can construct observable moment estimators achieving consistency as $\eps \to 0$, provided $N(\eps)$ and $\Delta(\eps)$ are adequately selected.
+Under a broadly applicable set of \emph{Indirect Observability Hypotheses}, which however require $X_t$ to be weakly stationary, we proved in \cite{azreti15} that one can construct observable moment estimators achieving consistency as $\eps \to 0$, provided $N(\eps)$ and $\Delta(\eps)$ are adequately selected.

-Here we apply similar techniques to the following indirect observability situation - (i) the unobservable process $X_t$ is the squared volatility process $V_t$, (ii) the observable $Y_t^\eps$ converging to $V_t$ as $\eps \to 0$ are the realized volatilities defined by the rate of returns process associated to $V_t$.
-Note that in the present paper the process $V_t$ starting at a deterministic $V_0 = y >0$ is not stationary; therefore, analytical results in the present paper require an enhancement of technical methods used previously in \cite{azreti15}.
+Here we focus on the following indirect observability situation: \\ (i) the unobservable process $X_t$ is the squared volatility process $V_t$ \\ (ii) the observable $Y_t^\eps$ converging to $V_t$ as $\eps \to 0$ are the realized volatilities defined by the rate of returns process associated to $V_t$.

+Note that in the present paper the volatility process $V_t$ starting at a deterministic $V_0 = y >0$ is \emph{not stationary}; therefore, the analytical results of the present paper have requires several quite technical enhancements of the methods previously used in \cite{azreti15}.